pingidentity/terraform-provider-pingfederate/docs/resources/identity_store_provisioner.md

 Required:

-- `core_attributes` (Attributes List) A list of identity store provisioner attributes that correspond to the attributes exposed by the identity store provisioner type. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes))
+- `core_attributes` (Attributes Set) A list of identity store provisioner attributes that correspond to the attributes exposed by the identity store provisioner type. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes))

 Optional:

-- `extended_attributes` (Attributes List) A list of additional attributes that can be returned by the identity store provisioner.
+- `extended_attributes` (Attributes Set) A list of additional attributes that can be returned by the identity store provisioner.
 The extended attributes are only used if the provisioner supports them. (see [below for nested schema](#nestedatt--attribute_contract--extended_attributes))

 Read-Only:

-- `core_attributes_all` (Attributes List) A list of identity store provisioner attributes that correspond to the attributes exposed by the identity store provisioner type, including attributes computed by PingFederate. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes_all))
+- `core_attributes_all` (Attributes Set) A list of identity store provisioner attributes that correspond to the attributes exposed by the identity store provisioner type, including attributes computed by PingFederate. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes_all))

 <a id="nestedatt--attribute_contract--core_attributes"></a>
 ### Nested Schema for `attribute_contract.core_attributes`